 Some Pentecostal sects claim two steps of the grace experience: the new birth and the baptism of the Holy Spirit.
-While others add one more, that of sanctification.
+At the same time, others add one more, that of sanctification.

 What do Pentecostals practice?

 On an individual note, Pentecostals practice “anointing with oil” to heal diseases and have a passion for miracles.
 And also miraculous healings, which are attributed to the Holy Spirit.
-The oil with which the anointing is done by the pastor.
-Or also the prophet endowed with the “gift of healing” is ordinary cooking oil.
+The oil with which the pastor does the anointing.
+Or also, the prophet endowed with the “gift of healing” is ordinary cooking oil.

 - Pentecostals must pay the sect ten percent of their monthly income.
-This is done to obtain God’s blessing over all their possessions, but also as a gesture of thanks for all they have.
-Pastors’ salaries are set by local congregation committees based on income and expenses.
+This is done to obtain God’s blessing over all their possessions and as a gesture of thanks for all they have.
+Local congregation committees set pastors’ salaries based on income and expenses.

 - Besides Tomlinson, another promoter of the new ideas was Charles Parham.
-The preachers were creating through their sermons a psychological conditioning and blood boiling which eventually degenerated into “glossolalia” (uncontrolled speech in a semi-transient state).
+The preachers were creating psychological conditioning and blood boiling through their sermons, which eventually degenerated into “glossolalia” (uncontrolled speech in a semi-transient state).

-- The nonconformist style of Pentecostal (from Pentecost = Pentecost in Greek) gatherings ensured the spread of the movement and attracted attention outside the United States.
+- The nonconformist style of Pentecostal (from Pentecost = Pentecost in Greek) gatherings ensured the movement’s spread and attracted attention outside the United States.

 One of the “religious revival” movements in the United States was the so-called “Latter Rain” led by A.J.
 Tomlinson, originally a simple book distributor for the American Bible Society.